 The most significant shift in conflict dynamics since the CFA has been the emergence in April 2004 of the Eastern breakaway faction of the LTTE, the so-called Karuna group.
 The Northern command chose to deal with the issue in a decisive military fashion.
-After fighting south of the Verugal River (North of Batticaloa), Karuna demobilized around 5000 cadres, leaving him with a core of a few hundred.
-However in July 2004 the Karuna faction fought back with repeated bombings and assassinations in the Batticaloa area.
+After fighting south of the Verugal River (North of Batticaloa), Karuna demobilized around 5,000 cadres, leaving him with a core of a few hundred.
+However, in July 2004 the Karuna faction fought back with repeated bombings and assassinations in the Batticaloa area.
 They have maintained a physical presence in the East through active cadres and camps located in the border area between the Batticaloa and the Polonnaruwa District.
 The LTTE no longer have a free run of the East.
-The Karuna faction's targeting of LTTE leaders, members and supporters mean that it is no longer possible for the LTTE to impose its normal political authority on the population, including taxation, recruitment and political education.
-The killing of Kaushalvan, LTTE Political Head for Batticaloa and Ampara on 7 February 2005 set off a spate of killings, not just in numbers but also in terms of the widening range of victims (CPA, 2005:9).
+The Karuna faction's targeting of LTTE leaders, members, and supporters means that it is no longer possible for the LTTE to impose its normal political authority on the population, including taxation, recruitment, and political education.
+The killing of Kaushalyan, LTTE political head for Batticaloa and Ampara on February 7, 2005 set off a spate of killings, not just in numbers but also in terms of the widening range of victims (CPA, 2005:9).
 The Karuna issue has introduced a new dynamic that is not covered in the current CFA.
-Other militarized groups do not fall under the regime of the CFA and yet it is erroneous to simply treat them as proxies of the two main actors.
-In recent months there has been a significant increase in extra judicial killings of individuals associated with the LTTE, the Karuna faction and other Tamil political
+Other militarized groups do not fall under the regime of the CFA, yet it is erroneous to simply treat them as proxies of the two main actors.
+In recent months there has been

-$^{^{31}}$ For example there was a major incident at sea on 10^{th} March just before the sixth round of talks in which an LTTE ship was sunk by the Sri Lankan navy and 11 cadres died.
+For example, there was a major incident at sea on March 10, just before the sixth round of talks in which an LTTE ship was sunk by the Sri Lankan navy and 11 cadres died.

-32 For example in April, 2004 the LTTE abducted soldiers, whilst they also fired into government-controlled areas in Madnidpura, Trincomalee.
+32 For example, in April 2004, the LTTE abducted soldiers while they also fired into government-controlled areas in Madnidpura, Trincomalee.

-33 As Balasingham (2004: 424) notes, in relation to the incident at sea on 10th March, 2004: 'The naval high command, in my assessment, was acting on its own and functioning under the authority of the President...The real power was vested with the executive President, and Wickremasinghe and his ministers had little authority over the armed forces.'
+As Balasingham (2004: 424) notes, in relation to the incident at sea on March 10, 2004: "The naval high command, in my assessment, was acting on its own and functioning under the authority of the President...The real power was vested with the executive President, and Wickremesinghe and his ministers had little authority over the armed forces."

-groups.34 Although there is no conclusive proof, it is widely believed that Karuna is supported by elements within the SLAF who are using the faction as a proxy to weaken the LTTE.
+a significant increase in extra judicial killings of individuals associated with the LTTE, the Karuna faction, and other Tamil political groups.34 Although there is no conclusive proof, it is widely believed that Karuna is supported by elements within the SLAF who are using the faction as a proxy to weaken the LTTE.

-Therefore the East has become the epicentre of the post ceasefire 'shadow war'.
+The East has become the epicentre of the post ceasefire "shadow war."
 The LTTE are attempting to consolidate their presence in Trincomalee and slowly reassert themselves in Batticaloa.
 A full-scale counter insurgency campaign is being conducted under the guise of a ceasefire (UTHR, 2005).
 It is in the East where violence is most decentralized and unpredictable with overlapping security regimes.
-Political violence has also become entwined with other sources of conflict such as tensions over land between Tamils and Muslims.
+Political violence has also become entwined with other sources of conflict, such as tensions over land between Tamils and Muslims.
 Some informants felt that levels of insecurity are greater now than they were during the war.
-Trincomalee at the time of writing is a particular pressure point, which is partly related to the Karuna issue and also to a growing JVP presence in the district.
-Attacks in Trincomalee suggest that there are increased attempts to test the limits of the CFA and to gain the upper hand on the ground.
+Trincomalee, at the time of writing, is a particular pressure point that is partly related to the Karuna issue and also to a growing JVP presence in the district.
+Attacks in Trincomalee suggest that there are increased attempts to test the limits of the CFA and gain the upper hand on the ground.